SamanthaPhillips300/VPNLab3/index.md

 - TZ refers to timezone, so you will need to change it based on your timezone.
 Choose yours from TZ database name from [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 I chose America/Chicago for my installation.
 - SERVERURL refers to the IP Address of the server you are using.
 Replace the 1.2.3.4 with whatever the IP address is of your host.
 My server IP is 104.248.6.164
-- PEERS is the number os user-config-files that are generated when the docker container is created.
+- PEERS is the number of user-config-files that are generated when the docker container is created.
 You can add, remove, and rename the current PEERS options shown.
 I left mine as the default pc1,pc2,phone1

 NOTE: The following change is not necessary, but may be helpful